CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_cluster.html.markdown

 * `account_moid`:(string) The Account ID for this managed object.
 * `capacity_runway`:(int) The number of days remaining before the cluster's storage utilization reaches the recommended capacity limit of 76%.Default value is math.MaxInt32 to indicate that the capacity runway is \ Unknown\  for a cluster that is not connected or with not sufficient data.
 * `cluster_name`:(string) The name of this HyperFlex cluster.
+* `cluster_purpose`:(string) This can be a Storage or Compute cluster.
+A storage cluster contains storage nodes that are used to persist data.
+A compute cluster contains compute nodes that are used for executing business logic.* `Storage` - Cluster of storage nodes used to persist data.* `Compute` - Cluster of compute nodes used to execute business logic.* `Unknown` - This cluster type is Unknown.
+Expect Compute or Storage as valid values.
 * `cluster_type`:(int) The storage type of this cluster (All Flash or Hybrid).
 * `cluster_uuid`:(string) The unique identifier for this HyperFlex cluster.
 * `compute_node_count`:(int) The number of compute nodes that belong to this cluster.